dev-breeze-com/mistral/README.md

 ============

-**mistral** is derived from *mkinitrd* from Slackware, and is used to build an initial ramdisk.
+**mistral** is derived from *mkinitrd* from Slackware, and is used to build an initial ramdisk or runself archive.

 An initial ramdisk is a very small set of files that are loaded into RAM and 'mounted' (as initramfs doesn't use a filesystem) as the kernel boots (before the main root filesystem is mounted).

 An initrd is used when kernel modules need to be loaded before mounting the root partition.
 Usually these modules are required to support the root